ajhayden/TechnicalInterviewCourse/Unit_03_Big_O_Notation/README.md

 ### Solution
 - O(N) - linear time
-- Runtime increases linearly with the array’s size
+- Runtime increases linearly with the array’s size.
+If the input array is 1 million items long, the loop will run 1 million times.

 ## Example 3
 - What is the time complexity (Big O) of this algorithm?